zsparal/api-documentation/source/payments/refunds.rst

   The refund is ready to be sent to the bank.
 You can still cancel the refund if you like.

 *processing*
   The refund is being processed.
-Cancellation is no longer possible.
+Cancelation is no longer possible.

 *refunded*
   The refund has been settled to your customer.